mukanov8/Umami-cs473/README.md

 - AddTrainees: Page where you can see your co-trainees, message them, and connect with new co-trainees.
 - AddExercise: Page for setting exercise schedules
 - UserInfo: Page for setting and updating user information
+- Calendar: Page for displaying the user's daily exercise schedule

 Intructions: